 Exercise, Diet?
 Yes, all of the above.
 Just be careful of the particular exercises that you do because some exercises are designed to make you bulk up, while others are designed to tone and tighten.
 Because everyone`s bodies are structured differently, there is no 1 exercise that will be guaranteed to work in the same way for everybody.

-The safest way of how to get rid of neck fat is by losing weight.
+The safest way to get rid of neck fat is by losing weight.
 You`d be surprised at how much neck fat can be reduced by simply losing 5-10 lbs.

 How to Get Rid of Neck Fat Tip- 1